-Blepharoplasty can be performed on its own (and most commonly is) but can be combined with a facelift, forehead/ eyebrow lift and facial skin resurfacing for patients who want to achieve a more rejuvenated look.
-Many times, it’s not only the eyelids that are causing the overall “tired look”, so depending on a patient’s individual situation, it may make sense to consider these additional options at the same time we are performing the eyelid procedure.
+Blepharoplasty can be performed on its own (and most commonly is) but can be combined with a facelift, forehead/eyebrow lift and facial skin resurfacing for patients who want to achieve a more rejuvenated look overall.
+Many times, it’s not only the eyelids that are causing the overall “tired look”, so depending on a patient’s individual situation, it may make sense to consider these additional options at the same time while taking time off to have an eyelid procedure done.
+For example, the area round the mouth can make one look tired as well in addition to just the eyelids themselves.

-Eyelid surgery (blepharoplasty) is the most common procedure performed by Dr. Perkins in his practice to rejuvenate the aging changes of the face.
+Eyelid surgery is one of the more frequent procedures performed by Dr. Perkins in his practice to rejuvenate the aging changes of the face.
+It is also very frequently done in combination with lower face, jawline and neckline rejuvenation.